ceph/ceph/doc/cephfs/mount-prerequisites.rst

 -----------------------------------------
 Before mounting CephFS, ensure that the client host (where CephFS has to be mounted and used) has a copy of the Ceph configuration file (i.e.
-``ceph.conf``) and a keyring of the CephX user that has CAPS for a Ceph MDS.
+``ceph.conf``) and a keyring of the CephX user that has permission to access the MDS.
 Both of these files must already be present on the host where the Ceph MON resides.

 #.
 Generate a minimal conf file for the client host and place it at a
    standard location::

     # on client host
-    mkdir /etc/ceph
+    mkdir -p -m 755 /etc/ceph
     ssh {user}@{mon-host} "sudo ceph config generate-minimal-conf" | sudo tee /etc/ceph/ceph.conf

    Alternatively, you may copy the conf file.
 But the above method generates a conf with minimal details which is usually sufficient.
-For more information, see :ref:`bootstrap-options`.
+For more information, see `Client Authentication`_ and :ref:`bootstrap-options`.

 #.
 Ensure that the conf has appropriate permissions::